m0xpd/SubHarmonics/README.md

 Note that the 'Mod Mix' output is inverted (it runs 0 to approx -4V); there wasn't a spare op-amp stage to restore polarity after the crossfader.
 This doesn't matter in ordinary applications; the ear is insensitive to the inversion and it will sound the same!

-If you have no access to a 'scope, set TR1 to about 60k.

 ### Miscellaneous Details